December 14, 2018

 If you think you’re infringing upon your aging parent’s rights and sense of self-worth and control, here is insight on how to come in for a landing, and resolve to step in only when entirely necessary.

 Talk about objectives.
 Engage your senior parent in a conversation about aging goals, and how she would like you to assist in achieving those goals.
-For instance, if the senior were to develop dementia, would the preference be to relocate into a dementia care facility, or have help at home in St. Louis?
+For instance, if the senior were to develop dementia, would the preference be to relocate into a dementia care facility, or have help at home in St. Charles or a nearby area?
 In the event that the senior were to fall, requiring an operation or rehabilitation, how would she imagine her healing experience?
 Would she be happier receiving help with personal care tasks, including bathing and using the toilet, from you or from a trained caregiver?

 Speak up when necessary.
 When safety is compromised, it’s vital to step in, keeping a respectful, collaborative frame of mind.
 The goal is to make sure the senior maintains as much self-sufficiency as possible.
 If she’s unwilling to accept assistance or even to make sensible choices, such as making use of a walker when needed to prevent a fall, it may be useful to enlist the help of her physician or a geriatric care manager to offer strategies.